LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Let's roll'n out!

+[UPDATE JAN 2020] Chapter 12's ideas are not so hard but questions are very difficult. (most chanllenging one in this book ).
+As far, I have finished up to Ex 12.5 and I think my answer of Ex 12.1 is the only valid one on the internet (or not, challenge welcomed!)
+But because later half is even more challenging (tedious when it is related to many infiite sums), I would release the final version little bit later.

 [UPDATE JAN 2020] Chapter 11 updated.
 One might have to read the referenced link to Sutton's paper in order to understand some part.
 Espeically how and why Emphatic-TD works.

 [UPDATE JAN 2020] Chapter 10 is long but interesting!
 Move on!